X

 Thank you.

 Thank you.
-The last question for the day comes from the line of Subramaniam Yadav from SBL Life Insurance.
+The last question for the day comes from the line of Subramaniam Yadav from SBI Life Insurance.
 Please go ahead.

 Subramaniam Yadav

-Thank you very much.
-Sir, what would be our correct risk on our product to eu and how do we benefit out of this fta?
-Sir, just wanted to understand what is our current tariff on our products?
-Maybe.
+Thank you very much, sir.
+Sir, what would be our current tariffs on our product to EU?
+And how do we benefit out of this FTA?

 Subramaniam Yadav